A global Torelli theorem for hyperkahler manifolds: Introduction

 \remark Using the boundedness results of Kollar and Matsusaka (\cite{_Kollar_Matsusaka:finiteness_}), D. Huybrechts has shown that the space $\Teich$ has only a finite number of connected components (\cite{_Huybrechts:finiteness_}, Theorem 2.1).

-The moduli ${\cal M}$ of complex structures on $M$ is a quotient of $\Teich$ by the action of the mapping class group $\Gamma:=\Diff/\Diff_0$ of diffeomorphisms up to isotopies.
+The moduli space ${\cal M}$ of complex structures of hyperk\"ahler type on $M$ is a quotient of $\Teich$ by the action of the mapping class group $\Gamma:=\Diff/\Diff_0$ of diffeomorphisms up to isotopies.
 There is an interesting intermediate group $\Diff_H$ of all diffeomorphisms acting trivially on $H^2(M)$.
 One has $\Diff_0 \subset \Diff_H \subset \Diff$.
-The corresponding quotient $\Teich/\Diff_H$ is called {\bf the coarse, marked moduli} of complex structures, and its points -- {\bf marked hyperk\"ahler manifolds}.
+The corresponding quotient $\Teich/\Diff_H$ is called {\bf the coarse, marked moduli space} of complex structures, and its points -- {\bf marked hyperk\"ahler manifolds}.
 To choose a marking it means to choose a basis in the cohomology of $M$.
 The period map is well defined on $\Teich/\Diff_H$.

 We don't use the marked moduli space in this paper, because the Teichm\"uller space serves the same purpose.
 In the literature on moduli spaces, the marked moduli space is used throughout, but these results are easy to translate to the Teichm\"uller spaces' language using the known facts about the mapping class group.